Minnewaska: High Peters Kill Sponsored by Arc’teryx New York

 Return Time: Approximately 7:00 pm

+In this hike series, we are taking on the longest hiking-only footpath in the world – one section at a time.
+This section – Culvers Gap to Sunrise Mountain – is a shorter section of the trail, so we are combining it with a visit to a local brewery.
 Because this is a point-to-point hike, there is no need to double-back.
 It’s only the Appalachian Trail, and it’s new places all day long.
-Come explore the AT with us!
+Come explore the AT with us (and enjoy some craft beers)!

 What’s included: